Interact via the CLI

 --keyring-backend=test

-• ./x/wasm/keeper/testdata/hackatom.wasm is the path to the WASM file to upload
+• ./x/wasm/keeper/testdata/hackatom.wasm is the path to the Wasm file to upload

 • --from alice specifies the sender's account, in this case, alice